NathanMof/Japan-PhotoSite/README.md

 # Japan-PhotoSite
-A site with some pictures I took in Japan using html and css
+A site with some pictures I took in Japan using html and css.
+Practiced using flexbox with this project.